Devam-Sheth/naptick-task-2/README.md

     ```

 3.  **Install Python Dependencies:**
-    Ensure `pip` is up-to-date and then install the required packages from `requirements.txt`.
+    Ensure `pip` is up-to-date and then install the required packages from `requirements.txt`,`requirements1.txt`,`requirements2.txt` (to eradicate the issue of 'resolution-too-deep' as there are around 250 packages).
     ```bash
     python -m pip install --upgrade pip
-    pip install -r requirements.txt
+    pip install -r requirements.txt requirements1.txt requirements2.txt
     ```

 4.  **Install System Dependencies (If Necessary):**